neondatabase/website/content/docs/guides/branch-restore.md

 Restoring to another branch is coming soon.
 See our [roadmap](/docs/introduction/roadmap).
 Once available, you will be able to restore to any other branch, including this restore backup, using a similar one-click operation.
 </Admonition>

-## Time travel assist
+### Time travel assist

-To help troubleshoot your data's history, use the SQL editor in the Time Travel assist tool to run read-only queries against any selected timestamp within your history retention window.
-It's a good idea to run this kind of query before you restore a branch.

-Here is how to use the editor:
+Here is how to use the Time Travel Assist SQL editor:

 1. Select the branch you want to query against, then select a timestamp, the same as you would to [Restore a branch](#restore-a-branch-to-an-earlier-state).